Stuycs-K/final-project-4-lei-jady-shorecoloni-constanza/WORKLOG.md

 Wrote mouseClicked() and keyPressed() - when cards are selected, they move up and when return/enter is pressed (plays selected hand), the cards are removed from hand
-Got images of cards to work (replaced rectangles), added picture of the back of the card for opponents' cards and deck
+Got images of cards to work (replaced rectangles), added picture of the back of the card for opponents' cards and deck Actually when return/enter is pressed the selected hand is not removed, but the cards at the end of the deck are

 ### May 31, 2024